 - Not great for mixing

-The MDR-7506 sounds very neutral and balanced.
+The MDR-7506 sounds very neutral and balanced when you listen to your recording tracks.
 It has clear highs and present lows.
 The bass is clear and easy to hear, though bassheads would prefer more of a heavy and booming sound.

-It also comes with a nice long 9.8 foot coiled cord which is handy and allows singers to move around the sound booth freely.
+It also comes with a nice long 9.8 foot coiled cord which is handy and allows singers to move around the recording studio freely.

-The Sony MDR-7506 is a strong contender in our top headphone list.
+The Sony MDR-7506 is a strong contender in our list of top headphone for recording vocals.
+They also get an extra shout out for being great mixing headphones too.
 It provides great value for its price, capable of beating some of the more expensive options out there in the market.